erinxocon/requests-xml/README.rst

     >>> light_title[0].text
     'The Beauty of Light'

-Note: Xpath is preferred as it can allow you to get very specific with your element selection.
+Note: XPath is preferred as it can allow you to get very specific with your element selection.
 Find is intended to be an easy way of grabbing all elements of a certain name.
 Find does however accept CSS selectors, and if you can get those to work with straight xml, go for it!